apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   2017-12-18:  Added an option to the FT5x06 driver to support a timer-
     based poll instead of interrupts.
 This is very inefficient in that it will introduce delays in touchscreen response and will consume more CPU bandwidth.

-    The FT5x06 driver is not, however, functional.
-It is generating hard faults.
+The driver appears to be functional.

 Configurations
 ==============